SAP/code-pal-for-abap/README.md

 - Message severity is customizable (error, warning, or notification);
 - Checking may be activated in productive-code and/or test-code (customizable);
 - Findings can be suppressed via Code-Inspector Pragmas;
-- [Optional:] Profile Management Tool**
+- [Optional]: Usage of a "Profile Management Tool". **

-** This is an alternative of working with SCI based variants.
+** This is an alternative of working with SCI based variant(s).
 The profile management tool offers among others:

 - An user friendly UI;
 - A user-based or group-based execution of Checks;